How To Setup and Configure Proxy Server - Squid Proxy

 sudo systemctl enable squid

-Step 4: Check the status of squid server.
+Step 4: Check the status of the squid server

 sudo systemctl status squid